Tongzhou-Yu/ar-portal-arfoundation-urp/README.md

 ![Portable Object](https://github.com/Tongzhou-Yu/ar-portal-arfoundation-urp/blob/main/ScreenRecordingGIF/PortableObject.gif)
 ## Sample 04 Dome Slider
 ### Introduction
-Dome Slider has a SLIDE in the right of the screen which can be used to control the material on GAMEOBJECT Dome.
+Dome Slider has a 'slider' in the right of the screen which can be used to control the material on GAMEOBJECT Dome.
 The SHADER of the material is DomeSlider.shadergarph with
 1. Skybox Texture: a HDRI texture
 2. Smoothness: for better edge between skybox texture and reality world